jayaram2000/AWS_Tag_compliance/README.md

 ### Executing program

-* To test the working of the lambda function, create a empty test event
+* To test the working of the lambda function, create an empty test event
 * Run the test event and if the execution completes, then all the configurations are set properly